Dr. Petra Rodik (former Research Fellow)

 Dr Petra Rodik is a sociologist.
 She is an Assistant Professor at the Department of Sociology, University of Zagreb, Faculty of Humanities and Social Sciences, where she teaches research methods.
 Her recent research interests are in the field of economic sociology and qualitative research methods, with particular expertise in Computer-Assisted Qualitative Data Analysis Software.
 Recently, she published peer-reviewed papers on household indebtedness and everyday household economies in Croatia.
 She is an author of two books and a third to be released soon, on household (over)indebtedness in Croatia (all in Croatian).
 She was one of the leading activists in the campaign challenging FX mortgage debt in Croatia and received a prize for activism in 2015.

-Within the GEOFIN project, Petra’s research focus is on the financialization of households in Croatia.
+Within the GEOFIN project, Petra’s research focus was on the financialization of households in Croatia.